Power Fitness: The Right Balance of Speed and Strength

 Coaching Tips for Developing Power Fitness

-1. Include an optimum balance of strength training, plyometric exercises, medicine ball activities, and reaction drills that contribute to the development of key sport skills.
+1. Include an optimum balance of strength training, plyometric exercises, medicine ball activities, and reaction drills that contribute to the development for key sport skills.

 2. Include Olympic lifting exercises and variations in the weight training program.
 These lifts combine speed and strength, plus they simulate vertical jumping and sprinting movements and involve rapid foot repositioning.